 ♦ Jessica Chapman, Associate Professor of History, was awarded a three-year $240,000 New Directions Fellowship to pursue substantive and methodological training in the field of anthropology.
 This training will aid her research related to the economic and cultural significance of Kenya’s running industry.
 More information about this grant award and Professor Chapman’s research is available here.
 (March 2016)

-Matt Carter, Assistant Professor of Biology, received a three-year $370,491 grant to support his research project on the neural basis of food intake behavior.
+♦ Matt Carter, Assistant Professor of Biology, was awarded a three-year $369,369 grant from the NIH to study the neural basis of appetite suppression.
+This grant will allow numerous undergraduates to use modern neuroscience tools to study how the brain regulates hunger.
 More information about this grant award and Professor Carter’s research is available here.
-(June 2015)
+(September 2018)

 ♦ Matt Carter, Assistant Professor of Biology, received a $586,000 CAREER grant to support his research into sleep and wakefulness.
 More information about this grant award and Professor Carter’s research is available here.
 (April 2017)

-♦ Ronadh Cox, Edward Brust Professor of Geology and Mineralogy, received a three year $277,509 grant to support her study of the effects of extreme near-shore wave events through mapping and modeling coastal boulder movements.
+♦ Ronadh Cox, Edward Brust Professor of Geology and Mineralogy, received a four-year $277,509 grant to support her study of the effects of extreme near-shore wave events through mapping and modeling coastal boulder movements.
 More information about this award and Professor Cox’s research is available here.
 (August 2015)

 ♦ Lisa Gilbert, Associate Professor of Geosciences and Marine Sciences at Williams-Mystic, received a $35,128 subaward from Carleton College as part as a larger grant from the NSF.
 This seven-year grant supports the STEP Center project, which is a collaboration between partners at several schools and organizations.
 Its mission is to (1) develop curricula that will dramatically increase geoscience literacy of all undergraduate students, including the large majority that do not major in the geosciences, those who are historically under-represented in the geosciences, and future K-12 teachers; and (2) increase the number of majors in the geosciences and associated fields by developing model programs to prepare a workforce that can address the challenges faced by modern civilization of living sustainably on the planet.
 More information on the STEP Center project is available here.
 (April 2016)